yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 * The length of time it takes to create, sign and send a bundle

 :::info:
-The higher the depth, the longer it takes to create the Merkle tree.
+The higher the depth, the longer it takes to create the Merkle tree, but the more bundles Compass can sign and send.

 So, a depth of 24 would allow Compass to send milestones for over 31 years, but it would take a long time to create the Merkle tree.
 A depth of 8 would allow Compass to send milestones for only a couple of hours, but it would take only seconds to create the Merkle tree.
 :::